openaps/AndroidAPSdocs/docs/EN/DailyLifeWithAaps/KeyAapsFeatures.md

     maxIOB = average mealbolus + 3x max daily basal

-Be careful and patient and only change the settings step by step.
+Be careful and patient when adjusting your **max-IOB**.
 It is different for everyone and can also depend on the average total daily dose (TDD).

 **AAPS** limits this value as a 'hard limit' according to [Preferences > Treatments safety > Patient Type](#preferences-patient-type).
 The hard limits are as follows: